 Hedgehogs love mealworms, and if you can give them some mealies to your hand, it may increase your perception in their eyes.

 A packet full of them is cheap and you can order them online here.

 Make your odor/scent friendly.

 Please do not use any item that blocks your scent like gloves while handling them.
-In case they are curling up and using their quills to stop you from doing that, use a fleece blanket that does not block your sent.
-Making them acquainted with your sent is the best thing you can do here.
+In case they are curling up and using their quills to stop you from doing that, use a fleece blanket that does not block your scent.
+Making them acquainted with your scent is the best thing you can do here.